Yes, but it will risk being found to be serious misconduct and falling foul of Good Medical Practice.

 Dr L found herself being accused by the GMC of being dishonest in relation to false information she had provided on a form applying for assistance with accommodation.
 The mistakes were stipulating a wrong address (31A instead of 31) and claiming rent was more than three times more than the actual regular monetary payment which was being made.
 However, she gave consistent evidence there was an informal arrangement between her and two other occupants for meeting household expenses and explained that she did not appreciate the she was not renting 31A.
 During the facts stage there was speculation she had a lack of curiosity about financial matters and it was accepted she was relatively new to the country.

 The GMC argued her FTP was impaired because Dr L had not applied herself diligently when applying for assistance and had been unquestioning and lacking in curiosity which was a serious matter for a doctor.
-Paragraph 71 of GMP includes provision that when signing forms or other documents you take steps to make sure the information is correct.
+What was at the time paragraph 71 of GMP included a provision that when signing forms or other documents you take steps to make sure the information is correct.
+At the time of writing (October 2024) the equivalent current provisions are paragraphs 88 and 89 of GMP.

 On behalf of Dr L it was argued that it was not serious misconduct and it was pointed out one measure was whether other practitioners would consider the conduct deplorable and this was not true in this instance.
 After the facts stage a bundle was provided in relation to impairment.
 The evidence included a reflective statement, a certificate following a probity and ethics course, a supervisor report and testimonials.
 Dr L was entirely honest at the first opportunity, had not tried to cover any matter up, and it was a one off incident from which she had not benefitted in any way.
 She was also an excellent doctor and supportive to her colleagues.